 These steps are most appropriate for sources available from the library, but they can be tweaked for web and news sources.
 Get tips for spotting fake sites, fake news and media bias.

 What does the author know about the subject?
 2. Objectivity

 Does the author have an agenda?
 3. Documentation

 Where did the author get the information?
 4. Timeliness

 When was the material written?
 5. Review and Editing

 Has the material been reviewed for publication?

-These open access resources can be freely accessed by anyone, no COM account required.
+Try these articles to get started.
+These open access articles can be freely accessed by anyone, no COM account required.